mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 = Why do orders with payment method BankTransfer and Direct Debit get the status 'on-hold'? =

 These payment methods take longer than a few hours to complete.
 The order status is set to 'on-hold' to prevent the WooCommerce setting 'Hold stock (minutes)' (https://docs.woothemes.com/document/configuring-woocommerce-settings/#inventory-options) will cancel the order.
 The order stock is also reduced to reserve stock for these orders.
 The stock is restored if the payment fails or is cancelled.
-You can change the initial order status for these payment methods on there setting page.
+You can change the initial order status for these payment methods on their setting page.

 = I have a different question about this plugin =